At a Glance - Word Problems

 After half an hour, the triangle looks like this:

-We're supposed to find the distance between Leonor and Juan, so we need to find c.
+We're supposed to find the distance between Lenor and Juan, so we need to find c.
 We can do that with the Pythagorean Theorem:

 If a problem says to give an exact answer and your answer has radicals in it, leave the radicals there.
 The exact answer to the question "what is the square root of 2?" is , not 1.414.
 It may not surprise you to learn that math is something of an exact science, so those exact answers are important.

-Note: Since the writing of this example, we at Shmoop are happy to report that Juan and Leonor have gotten together, talked, and worked things out.
+Note: Since the writing of this example, we at Shmoop are happy to report that Juan and Lenor have gotten back together, talked, and worked things out.
 Not a single folding chair was hurled in the process.

-Find the exact area of a right triangle with hypotenuse 20 and one leg of length 7.
+Find the exact area of a right triangle with a hypotenuse of length 20 and one leg of length 7.

 We'd better draw a picture, partly because we look for any excuse to stretch our artistic muscles.
 Use b for the unknown leg, and make that the base of the triangle: